 Some dogs are at higher risk than others; for example, early spay and neuter has been correlated in studies with an increased risk of osteosarcoma, hemangiosarcoma, lymphoma, and mast cell tumors.

-We recommend keeping Great Danes intact until 18-24 months, if possible.
+We recommend keeping Great Danes intact until 18-24 months, if possible, and feeding an appropriate large or giant breed puppy food with well controlled calcium levels to dogs under the age of 2.
 This can promote orthopedic stability, better overall conformation, and as above, may lower the risk of certain types of deadly cancer.

 Help Your Great Dane Live Longer by Reducing Stress